bitshifter/bitshifter.github.io/_drafts/introducing_glam_and_mathbench.md

 There are some down sides to using SIMD for a vector math library.
 One thing you may notice with the above example is there are 4 values, while a `Vec3` only contains 3 values.
 The 4th value is effectively ignored and is just wasted space.

-Another down side is while SIMD is great for adding two vectors together, "horizontal operations" are awkward and not fast.
+Another down side is while SIMD is great for adding two vectors together, "horizontal operations" are awkward and not so fast.
 An example of a horizontal operation would be to sum the values `A0`, `A1`, `A2` and `A3`, or more commonly in a vector math library, performing a dot product is a horizontal operation.

 If your CPU supported wider instruction sets such as AVX2, a `Vec3` can't take advantage of it, after all it only has 3 floats even if your instruction set can operate on 8.